tgenaitay/fml-miniprogram/Readme.md

 - Leancloud data storage [guide](https://leancloud.cn/docs/leanstorage_guide-js.html).

-## 6. Upvote
+## 6. Upvote (optional)

-Here is the tricky part: create a counter which allows users to upvote a FML story.
+Here is a bit of challenge: create a counter which allows users to upvote a FML story.

 **Specs**

-- Add a new column in your Leancloud table to store the number of **upvotes**.
+- The Leancloud DB has an **upvotes** column
 - Each time a user taps on the upvote icon or btn, increment the counter.
-- Post the update to Leancloud.
+- *Post* the update to Leancloud.

 **Further suggestions & resources:**